Transforming Rural Health Through Innovation and Evidence

 Learn More

-Mathematica partners with governments, health systems, and community organizations to generate and apply rigorous evidence that states need to guide rural behavioral health transformation.
-We help identify gaps in access and outcomes through robust data analysis, evaluate the impact of interventions, and translate findings into action-oriented recommendations.
-For example, we analyzed a large health system in the Dakotas and rural Minnesota that incorporated behavioral health services into primary care.
-This approach achieved measurable improvements in quality-of-care processes and reduced emergency department use.
-We have also evaluated programs that support parents with substance use challenges who are involved in the child welfare system, identifying strategies that promote recovery and strengthen family reunification.
-These examples provide a roadmap for scaling approaches that improve outcomes while adapting to the realities of rural communities.
+We analyzed a large health system in the Dakotas and rural Minnesota that integrated behavioral health into primary care—leading to improved quality-of-care processes and reduced emergency department use.
+We’ve also studied programs that support parents with substance use challenges who are involved in the child welfare system, helping identify strategies to promote recovery and family reunification.
+These insights guide the development of scalable, evidence-based solutions tailored to rural realities.

 iowa index